Referring to elements within METS

 <md>

-elements by citing their ID values in its MDID attribute (the MDID attribute is of IDREFS type):
+elements by citing their ID values in their MDID attribute (the MDID attribute is of type IDREFS):- mets/metsHdr

 In the example below the ID attribute value of “MD1” identifies the single <md>